ITU-BDSA23-GROUP23/Chirp/docs/report.md

 # 1. Introduction

 In this report we will briefly describe the project work and outcome of our social media application, Chirp.
+The project is developed for the course "Analysis, Design and Software Architecture (Autumn 2023)", taught by Helge Pfeiffer and Rasmus Lystrøm, at the IT University of Copenhagen.

 # 2. Design and Architecture of Chirp!